mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 is $\beta$-Lipschitz (for some value of $\beta$).
 Functions with this property, i.e. $\beta$-Lipschitz gradients, are called *$\beta$-smooth*.

 #### Remark
-For $\beta$-smooth functions, very similar results to the previously stated theorems and corollarys for Lipschitz functions hold.
+For $\beta$-smooth functions, very similar results to the previously stated theorems and corollaries for Lipschitz functions hold.
 Especially we get:

 #### Theorem 4 (without proof)
 For a distribution $\mathcal{D}$ over $\chi \times [0,1]$ with $\chi = \{ x\in \mathbb{R}^d | x \leq 1\}$, $\mathcal{H}=\{w\in \mathbb{R}^d: ||w|| \leq B\}$, $\epsilon\in(0,1)$, $m \geq \frac{150 B^2}{\epsilon^2}$, $\lambda = \frac{\epsilon}{3B^2}$,